Jahlar Lake

 It is designated as a wetland of international importance under the Ramsar Convention due to its ecological significance.
 About 45 types of birds have been observed around the lake, highlighting its importance as a bird habitat.

-The lake is relatively small, covering an area of approximately 17 hectares (about 42 acres), and is known for its brackish to saline water.
-It lies near the Soon Valley, close to the village of Jahlar, and is part of the Salt Range region in Punjab.
+Jhalar is the smallest lake in the Soon Valley, fed by various small springs and rain.
+The lake covers an area of approximately 60 hectares (about 148 acres), and is known for its brackish to saline water.
+It is located in a corner and farthest from all the places in the Soon Valley, close to the village of Jahlar, and is part of the Salt Range region in Punjab.